 included in a SPATEM payload.
 The TLM service constructs a SPATEM and delivers it to the ITS Networking &

 Transport Layer for dissemination.
-The SPATEM is not repeated.
+The TLM service shall not execute a SPATEM repetition process.

+Note: this does not exclude that consecutively triggered SPATEMs can contain exactly the same content in case there is no new information from the traffic light controller.

 The TLM service shall be terminated, if the ITS-S application requests the termination.

 5.4.3.2 TLM service communication requirements for short range access